| |

 Dr. Warren was as befuddled as she was.

-There were only the normal infirmary patients, so this bed probably wouldn't be needed for awhile.
+infirmary patients, so this bed probably wouldn't be needed for awhile.

 Good thing, too, because she wasn't sure she could move.